tinybirdco/use-case-examples/use_new_columns_from_shared_datasource/README.md

 ![shared data sources data project](https://github.com/tinybirdco/use-case-examples/assets/1078228/9c3b3e0c-4064-4e25-ba88-0eb0bed3fbee)

-Above you can see a schema from our [How to work with Data Projects guide](https://versions.tinybird.co/docs/concepts/data-projects.html).
-You can see highlighted a Data Source that is shared between workspaces.

 Throughout the lifecycle of a Data Project, it's likely that the landing Data Source schema changes, with new columns being added.
 In such cases, it becomes necessary to reflect those changes in the Workspaces utilizing the shared Data Source.

 This guide will demonstrate how to add new columns from a shared data source to your workspace.

-> Remember to follow the [instructions](../README.md) to setup your Tinybird Data Project before jumping into the use-case steps

 ## Step 1: Obtain the new schema from the landing Data Source